alirezamehrabi/CI-CD-Document/README.md

 ## Step 3: Configure Redirects
-If tou use react.js create a `_redirect` file in the `public` directory with the following content:
+If you use react.js create a `_redirect` file in the `public` directory with the following content:
 ```
 /*    /index.html   200
 ```